 History and Overview of the DMCA

-Copyrights provide an important protection to authors and artists who create original works that are fixed in a tangible form, such as a painting on canvas.
-When the creator of a work copyrights his or her work, it gives the creator certain exclusive rights.
-These rights allow the author or artist to preserve the originality of the work and enjoy the benefits of the work's success without the fear of having someone else copy the work.
+Copyrights offer protection to authors and artists who create original works.
+Copyright protection includes literary works, music, films, computer programs, and artwork.
+When the creator copyrights their work, it gives the creator certain exclusive rights.
+These rights allow the artist to preserve the originality of the work.
+They enjoy the benefits of the work's success without the fear of having someone else copy the work.

 Reasons for Enactment